PhilipSnows/quartz/content/website/Guide.md

 9. [[guide#9-You Shall Upgrade Strategically|You Shall Upgrade Strategically]]
 10. [[guide#10-You Shall Not Pass 🧙🏻‍♂️|You Shall Not Pass 🧙🏻‍♂️]]

-# 1-You Shall Invest in Power
+# You Shall Invest in Power
 >“It is a curious thing, Harry, but perhaps those who are best suited to power are those who have never sought it, they just buy it with a credit card."
 >— Dumbledore talking nonsense